AlexIII/AlexIII/README.md

 ## Hi there!

 Do you like making things?
 I'm sure you do!
-And me too!
+Me too!

 Take a look at my projects, maybe you'll find something interesting.